Xavierlm11/3D-Engine/docs/index.md

 ## About Omega Engine
-Omega Engine is a class project where the main goal was to create a game engine for learning pruposes, maybe has some bugs or not has the best optimization is a honest work
+Omega Engine is a class project where the main goal was to create a game engine for learning pruposes, maybe has some bugs or not has the best optimization is a honest work :D

 Repository ----->>[Omega Engine](https://github.com/Xavierlm11/Omega-Engine)

 ## Description

 There are 3 modes of rendering: Normal, with checkers view and Wireframe.
 Also, there are other settings in the view like fog.